- Open Source CEO by Bill Kerr

 Interesting right.
 After speaking with Lexy, he told me that the idea that had the most legs outside of Sidebar was the idea to dating app he started with his buddy, Jeff Kanter.
 Jeff went on to raise capital for the idea, which turned into Castro Labs.

-It really wasn’t until he stumbled upon the “Soul Cycle for your brain,” that the idea of helping people grow in their careers came to the fore.
+It wasn’t until he stumbled upon the “Soul Cycle for your brain” that the idea of helping people grow in their careers came to the fore.
 The pull was so strong that Lexy decided it was time to transition to the next phase of this idea.

 Market validation